Store and Forward

 The health professional may use a desktop computer or a mobile device, such as a smartphone to gather and send the information.
 Information is transmitted by electronic mail, uploaded to a secure website, or uses a private network.

 Benefits of store-and forward consultations include:

 - the patient, GP and specialist do not have to be available at the same time – improving efficiency and convenience

 - they do not need to travel – participants can be located anywhere

 - waiting times are reduced – specialist reports are often received within a few hours of the request

 - outpatient appointments are freed up for patients that need them most

 - unnecessary prescriptions and surgical procedures are minimised.

 A disadvantage of store-and-forward consultations is that the specialist does not examine the patient directly.
-It may be necessary to arrange a face-to-face or video consultation at a later date.
+It may be necessary to arrange an in-person or video consultation at a later date.